AnthonyOlijnyk/Pokemon_Predictor/README.md

 # Pokemon Compatibility Predictor

-Languages used: Python, HTML, CSS

-Libraries/frameworks used: Bootstrap, Django, Scikit-learn
+Libraries/Frameworks used: Bootstrap, Django, Scikit-learn

-Technologies used: Jupyter Notebook
+Technology used: Jupyter Notebook

 A fun little website where you answer a series of 8 questions that will tell you what pokemon is the most compatible with you.
 All 721 Pokemon from generations 1-6 are possible outcomes here.
 Make sure you answer truthfully!